 Soymilk is a bit controversial from a health standpoint.
 Some experts point out that soy contains “anti-nutrients” that block the absorption of minerals and “goitrogens” that may interfere with thyroid function.
 Although there’s not a lot of evidence to suggest this is a real problem, we stick with almond and cashew milk for this reason.

 The only real benefit to hemp milk is the fact that it’s high in omega-3 fats but there are better sources of omega-3 fats including fatty fish like wild-caught salmon.
-A lot of hemp milk options have added sugar too.
+A lot of hemp milks have added sugar too.

 What to Look for When Choosing a Non-Dairy Milk Substitute